akx/afsp-mirror/README.txt

               ratio figures.
   CopyAudio - copy audio files.
 This program combines samples from input audio
               files (an arbitrary linear combination) and writes them to the output file in a user selectable format.
 One application is to provide format conversion for an audio file; another is to manipulate samples from multi-channel files.
   FiltAudio - filter audio files.
 This program filters an audio file with an
               FIR, IIR or all-pole filter.
   GenNoise  - generate noise.
 This program generates an audio file containing
               Gaussian white noise.
   GenTone   - generae a tone.
 This program generates an audio file containing
               samples from a sinusoid.
   ResampAudio - resample data from an audio file.
 This process involves
               interpolating between the samples in the original file to create a new sequence of samples with a new spacing (sampling rate).

 Windows
-  A MS Visual Studio C project and executables (32-bit 64-bit) for use under Windows (command line) are included in the distribution (directory bin/Win32 or Win64).
+  Windows executables (32-bit and 64-bit) which can be run from a Windows command prompt are included in the distribution (directory bin/Win32 or bin/Win64).
+These were built using Microsoft Visual Study Community 2019 (available for free).

 Linux
   Linux binaries (64-bit) are available in the bin/Linux folder.
 These were built using the Windows 10 Subsystem for Linux.

 Cygwin
   Cygwin binaries (64-bit) are available in the bin/Cygwin folder.

 Filters:
   The package includes the filters from the ITU-T Software Tool Library (G.191) in a form that can be used directly with the FiltAudio program.

 Audio File I/O Routines:
   The library supports reading and writing of audio files.
 The routines have been designed to be easy to use, yet provide transparent support the reading of several audio file formats.
 The audio file open routine automatically determines the input file type.
 Based on the file format, the audio file reading routine does byte swapping and format conversion on the fly as the file is read.
 The user sees double data without needing to worry about the underlying data format.

 Audio File Formats: